Israel-Ryan/Israel-Ryan/README.md

     Database: postgreSQL <br>
     Front-end: HTML5, CSS3, JavaScript, Vue.js <br>

-Currently I'm learning / Working on :
+Currently I'm learning / Working on : <br>
-    C++ -> aligns closer to what I'd like to do in my career Competitive Programming -> I think it'd be a fun side hobby!
+    C++ -> aligns closer to what I'd like to do in my career <br>
+    Competitive Programming -> I think it'd be a fun side hobby! <br>
-    MTG website -> finishing up and polishing my final capstone into a better representation of my skills and abilities
+    MTG website -> finishing up and polishing my final capstone into a better representation of my skills and abilities <br>

 Fun fact about me: My rubik's cube personal best solve is 13.5 seconds